datasets/geo-countries/README.md

 ## Preparation

-You can run the script yourself to update the data and publish them to github : see [scripts README](scripts/README.md)
+To run the script in order to update the data : see [scripts README](scripts/README.md)

 ## License